andreykobal/Quantum-EVM/README.md

 ## **Conclusion**

-The presented modular architecture of Quantum EVM, based on a simple and transparent verifier, solves the problem of lack of verifiable randomness in blockchain.
+The presented modular architecture of QProofEVM, based on a simple and transparent verifier, solves the problem of lack of verifiable randomness in blockchain.
 Using Ethereum's security, unique Coherence Consensus on L2, and scalable L3 appchains, the system offers a balanced solution to the blockchain trilemma.
 The next stage is implementing MVP to calibrate the protocol's economic parameters and demonstrate its practical value.

 ## **Public Statement**